picotech/picosdk-python-wrappers/README.md

 We are in the process of adding Pythonic wrappers around the C functions.
 If we haven't got to your feature/device yet, let us know that you're waiting in an Issue (good) or a Pull Request (better!)

+### Dependencies

+As well as depending on the C libraries, the Pythonic wrappers use some python libraries like `numpy`.
+Many of the examples scripts also use the `matplotlib` plotting library.
+You can install these dependencies with pip as follows:

+    pip install -r requirements.txt
+    pip install -r requirements-for-examples.txt

 ### Driver-agnostic examples